KenOverholt/CarND-MPC-Project/README.md

 Psi error is determined by velocity multipled by the change time multiplied by the steering angle divided by Lf.
 Lf is the distance between the front of the vehicle and its center of gravity.
 >epsi = epsi1 - ((psi0 - psides0) - v0 * delta0 / Lf * dt)
+## Timestep Length and Elapsed Duration

+## Latency
+Latency is implemented by pausing the executing thread for 100 miliseconds.

 ## Dependencies

 * cmake >= 3.5